Why credit unions?

 In 2006, the Credit Union stretched west to Nogales, Arizona and opened a branch there.
 At the same time, occupancy assistance is offered to the local Nogales credit union (Santa Cruz County School Personnel Credit Union) to give them more visibility.
 Tentative plans are being made to eventually merge our two credit unions together.
 In April of 2007, our Credit Union received permission to convert from a federal to a state charter, change its name from Huachuca Federal Credit Union to American Southwest Credit Union, expand its field of membership to include Santa Cruz County and southeastern Pima County and merge with Santa Cruz County School Personnel Credit Union.
 Total assets reached a new benchmark exceeding $100 million in assets ($101,359,452) with membership now totaling 17,233.

 One year later, a branch is opened in Sahuarita, Arizona in a leased location, but later in June of 2011, is relocated to a branch building purchased from Wells Fargo Bank.
 The Sahuarita Branch becomes the 7th branch location for American Southwest Credit Union.
 From 2008 to 2011, the Credit Union grew from $110,814,154 to $153,329,049 with a membership count of 19,968.The significant growth drew attention back to the Main Office in Sierra Vista, where in 2012, the building has now been in existence 27 years and is in need of its own expansion.
 On January 18, 2012, the board approved a 14,000 square foot addition to the Main Office.
-Ground breaking will start in February and a grand opening will take place later the same year.
-Total assets now stand at $156,471,365, but another benchmark is achieved.
-Membership is now over 20,000 members (20,252).
+Ground breaking began in February 2012 and the South Wing of the Main Office was completed by the end of that same year.
+Total assets now stand at $195 million and membership is now over 23,000 members.
 Members are now served through 7 locations – including shared branching, home banking and by a friendly, efficient team of professional associates.
 The story goes on…